 - Care for others where you can such as your children and elders or pets and animals.

 - Engage in faith, religion or spirituality if that is part of your life.

-- Seek help from organised, supportive bereavement services such as retreats, group therapy and online forums (click through for the Griefline online forums).
-You may find one specific to the cause of death such as cancer or suicide groups, or to the type of loss such as a spouse, child, parent.
+- Seek help from organised, supportive bereavement services such as retreats, group therapy and online forums.
+You may find one specific to the cause of death, such as cancer or suicide groups, or the type of loss such as a spouse, child, or parent.

 - Seek help from mental health professionals if needed, including counsellors or psychologists.

 - Increase your awareness about grief – there are many educational, relateable and even inspiring books written by professionals or regular people with lived experience.

 Tip 2.
 Take Care of Your Mental, Emotional and Physical Health